davidsbond/homelab/README.md

 * [deluge](https://deluge-torrent.org/) - For torrents
 * [home-assistant](https://www.home-assistant.io/) - For interfacing with my ring cameras
 * [pihole](https://pi-hole.net/) - For DNS and ad-blocking
-* [portainer](https://www.portainer.io/) - For managing all the docker containers
 * [traefik](https://traefik.io/) - For exposing services on the homelab, usually just their web-interfaces
 * [prometheus](https://prometheus.io/) - For scraping all my metrics
 * [grafana](https://grafana.com/) - For visualising all my metrics
 * [jaeger](https://www.jaegertracing.io/) - For tracing my applications
 * [node-exporter](https://github.com/prometheus/node_exporter) - For monitoring the host environment and exporting stats as prometheus metrics
-* [cadvisor](https://github.com/google/cadvisor) - For monitoring my docker containers and exporting stats as prometheus metrics

 ## Prometheus exporters